-Have you heard of ‘leaky gut’ syndrome?
+Have you heard of ‘leaky gut syndrome?
 Could you have it?
-Squirm-worthy name aside, the condition – which has been ignored by conventional medicine for quite some time – is finally being recognised, and for good reason.
+Squirm-worthy name aside, the condition – which has been ignored by conventional medicine for quite some time – is finally being recognized, and for good reason.

 So if you’re feeling tired, bloated, have skin concerns, or suffer from a chronic health problem, read on to find out if your gut might literally be leaking.

 Leaky gut refers to a condition where the intestinal lining becomes increasingly permeable, allowing unwanted substances to enter the bloodstream.
-In the conventional medical world it may be referred to as, ‘intestinal hyper-permeability’, ‘compromised intestinal integrity’, or ‘LPS passage’ (LPS refers to endotoxins which can enter the body as a result of leaky gut).
+In the conventional medical world it may be referred to as, ‘intestinal hyperpermeability, ‘compromised intestinal integrity, or ‘LPS passage’ (LPS refers to endotoxins that can enter the body as a result of a leaky gut).

 “The lining of our intestines is made up of a single layer of cells that are tightly packed together – with ‘tight junctions’ between them.
 This lining is essential as it protects the internal environment of our body from many undesirable products that may be consumed within our food,” says Bioceuticals Dietitian and Education Manager, Belinda Reynolds.